harrylerman/drone_scripts/README.md

 my_fields_new.json: available fields in our tlogs.

-There is also a tlog from a flight on June 2, 2022 and that tlog converted to a .csv.
+There are also a tlogs and those tlogs converted to csv's flights on: June 2 2022; May 24 2022.

 Note: these csv-converted tlogs use tabs for delimiters to avoid issues with commas in some of the warning messages and issues with lists (ex: battery cell voltages).
 To view/manipulate in MS Excel, use Data -> Get Data -> From Text/CSV, and ensure tab delimiter is selected.
 It's preferred/better to use the python csv module to manipulate data in these files.
 But, if doing something in Excel, to save the file: save as type "text (tab delimited)" and the resulting .txt file can then be renamed to .csv.